 Pacific Yew Trees

-The tree will grow to around 30 feet and can be identified easily with the red berries, seed cones, as well as thin leaves.
+The tree will grow to around 30 feet and can be identified easily with red berries, seed cones, as well as thin leaves.

 Unfortunately, this tree features alkaloid toxins that might result in cardiac issues.
 It is toxic to both animals and humans.

-The color of the eucalyptus tree is anywhere from red to a rainbow color.
+The color of the eucalyptus tree is anywhere from red to rainbow color.
 The fragrance is easy to identify.

 This tree features fragrant oil.
 It is the reason for its amazing smell.
 Unfortunately, this oil will cause different illnesses.
 If the bark or leaves are eaten, nausea, vomiting, and diarrhea may occur.